Ultimate Tubeless Sealant Development

 A New Age in Tubeless Sealant

 We are launching our new edition of SILCA Ultimate Tubeless Sealant with Injectable Fiberfoam.
-As 2.5 years of research, development, and testing has gone into this particular project we are so excited to release what is a major upgrade and a first of its kind.
+After 2.5 years of research, development, and testing have gone into this particular project, we are so excited to release what is a major upgrade and a first of its kind.

 Sealant History

-Three years ago we released the highest performing sealant on the market.
+Three years ago, we released the SILCA sealant, the highest-performing sealant on the market.
 Every independent test has shown it has the highest power available.
-Why create just another sealant when the whole point is to seal punctures before they can end your day.
+Why create just another sealant when the whole point is to seal punctures before they can end your day?

-There were plenty of attempts at creating a similar product in the past but we were able to take a look at the market and take the best parts of other products and combine them together.
-This gave us a slightly longer lasting latex blend for longevity, carbon fiber for sealing power, and a foaming agent to bring those fibers to the puncture.
+There were plenty of attempts at creating a similar product in the past, but we were able to take a look at the market and take the best parts of other products and combine them.
+This gave us a slightly longer-lasting latex blend for longevity, carbon fiber for sealing power, and a foaming agent to bring those fibers to the puncture.
 We saw absolutely incredible sealing power that all of our pros were extremely excited to run because they knew it gave them the best chance of getting to the line with air in their tires possible.
 That doesn't mean it didn't come without some drawbacks.

 The Problem